 Cory Brewer operates three stores, two on the band’s reservation north of Vernon and one in downtown Okanagan.

-Last Thursday, the provincial Community Safety Unit asked the landlord of the downtown Brewer store to shut it down after searching the same store last June, confiscating all products and fined Brewer $ 100,000 for he does not have a cannabis license in the province.
+Last Thursday, the provincial Community Safety Unit asked the landlord of the downtown Brewer store to shut it down after searching the same store last June, confiscating all products and fining Brewer $ 100,000 for he does not have a cannabis license in the province.

 Brewer says he has had no problem with either of his businesses in the reserve, where the band’s cannabis law applies.